vttc08/obsidian-notes/content/hometheater/Pioneer VSX-935.md

 Bluetooth
 Multi-Out (Main and Sub)
-- whether both main and sub can do full fat 4K (not at same time) Listening Mode
+- whether both main and sub can do full fat 4K (not at same time)?
+Listening Mode
 	Auto Surround
+	Dolby/DTS/Atmos bitstream
+	DSur (upscale 2ch to more)
+	Ext Stereo (music played on all channels)
 AV Adjust
 	Audio
 		Sound Receiver